chanzuckerberg/meta-kg-api-documentation/works.md

-# Meta KG API - Works
+# Meta KG API - Work

-The works API endpoint returns metadata about research output in the graph.
+The work endpoint returns metadata about research output in the graph.

-## Work Response Shape
+## Work response shape

 ##### Work fields